OBJECT FILTER VS BACKEND FILTER

 - Description: the description of the Smart filter that you enter would appear if you mouse over the Filter.

-- Owner: the servicer that created the filter.
+- Owner: the business user who created the filter.
 All the users that have the same Role as Creator can manipulate the Filter.

-- CONDITIONS: in the conditions we select the parameters that we want the records to be filtered on. the most useful parameters to be used in the filter are: CreateDate, UpdateDate, Name, Phone, BackendName.
-NOTE: If you are creating a filter in the back end to filter the events by their name, you should select the BackendName from the dropdown, and then specify the BackendName by selecting it from the Value Dropdown
+- CONDITIONS: select the parameters that we want the records to be filtered on. the most useful parameters to be used in the filter are: CreateDate, UpdateDate, Name, Phone, BackendName.

 - SORTING: select the parameter you want to apply sorting on.
 For example: you can select the Object Name and select if you want the sorting to be in ascending or descending order.

-- PERIOD: choose the period of time when you want to be applied to the filter. this might be a fixed period, like 1st of May to the 1st of June, or it might be a dynamic period, for example we can show the results for the 30 days only, or for the whole period, but excluding the last 30 days.
+- PERIOD: time period that is applied to the filter. this might be a fixed period, like 1st of May to the 1st of June, or it might be a dynamic period, for example we can show the results for the 30 days only, or for the whole period, but excluding the last 30 days.